hldohaga/upfnabp/bpupfandnaEng.md

 I have excluded those who are taking diuretics, bblockers, ace inhibitors, calcium channel blockers and other bp drugs.
 There are no participants who are pregnant or breastfeeding.
 I have included normotensive untreated individuals.
+I have restricted the data set to England only.